Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (1920-1938 - 16,088gt)

 Naldera (and near sister Narkunda) had lengthy construction times, having been ordered in 1913.
-Naldera was built by Caird & Co of Greenock, the 83rd, largest and last ship they delivered to P&O (the yard was taken over by Harland & Wolff).
+Naldera was built by Acrid & Co of Greenock, the 83rd, largest and last ship they delivered to P&O (the yard was taken over by Harland & Wolff).
 Naldera was launched in December 1917 and was undergoing conversion to an auxiliary cruiser with two funnels before plans changed and she was re-converted to a fast cargo ship.
 This work was completed, but further conversions were started to hospital ship and then seaplane carrier before the war ended and she was passed to P&O. She entered survive on 25th March 1920, followed five days later by her sister.
 They were the first three-funnelled P&O liners and the first with cruiser sterns.
 Naldera ran on the mail service to Australia, and later to the Far East, carrying 673 passengers (426 of which were first class).
 She was withdrawn by P&O in 1938 after two final voyages to Japan.
 Naldera was then chartered to the government to carry 2000 British Legion Volunteer Police to Czechoslovakia, who were embarked and ready to leave in October when the voyage was cancelled to appease Hitler.
 She left Tilbury for breaking up on the Firth of Forth on 19th November 1938; a pity since she would have proved useful for trooping in the war which soon started.

 P&O official postcard of Naldera.